jarviscanada/jarvis_data_eng_zaied/core_java/jdbc/README.md

 CRUD or perform queries on the database.

 ## ***Database Tables***:
-Our database consists of following tables:
+Our database `hplussport` consists of following tables:
 * `customer`
 * `orders`
 * `product`
 * `salesperson`
 * `order_item`

-The fields inside each table and relationship between can be understood in the E-R Diagram
+The fields inside each table and relationship between them can be demonstrated in the E-R Diagram

 ## ***E-R Diagram***:
 ![E-R Diagram](./assets/jdbc_er.png)

 ## ***Dao and Repositories Pattern*** :
-`Dao` and `Repositories` are two different ways to implement `Data Access Layer (DAL)`.
+`Dao` and `Repository` are two different ways to implement `Data Access Layer (DAL)`.
 Applications need some kind of logic to interact with database.
 The layer which handles the database access and retrieval is `DAL`.
-It keeps the data access separate from rest of the application layers and abstract away the data access and persistence of data. in `DAO` pattern, each domain entity(To simplify, each database table) has a separate `DAO` class which deals with the access, retrieval and query on that respective domain.
+It keeps the data access separate from rest of the application layers and abstract away the data access and persistence of data.
+In `DAO` pattern, each domain entity (to simplify, each database table) has a separate `DAO` class which deals with the access, retrieval and query on that respective domain.
 In `DAO` pattern, joins are done in database and sometimes, this pattern is termed as database-centric as well.
-We chose `DAO` pattern as our tables are in `3NF`, so the joins will not be very complex. `Repositories` pattern adds another abstraction layer on top. `Repositories` are nothing but a bunch of methods which can be applied to collection of objects.
-In `Repositories` pattern, joins are handles in Code not in Database.
-As our database is not very big, keeping the structure simple was our choice.
-However, for large databases, `Repositories` pattern might be a suitable choice.
+We chose `DAO` pattern as our tables are in `3NF`, so the joins will not be very complex. `Repository` pattern adds another abstraction layer on top. `Repository` are nothing but a bunch of methods which can be applied to collection of objects.
+In `Repository` pattern, joins are handled in Code not in Database.
+As our database is not very big, keeping a simple structure was our priority.
+However, for large databases, `Repository` pattern might be a suitable choice.

 ## ***Methods, Classes and Interfaces***